-The first version of this paper was presented at the first ISCAR Congress in Seville, September 2005.
+1 The first version of this paper was presented at the first ISCAR Congress in Seville, September 2005.
 After that, several persons read the paper.
-I would especially like to thank Ines Langemeyer (University of Bochum), Holbrook Mahn (University of New mexico), Tiina Kontinen and Jonna Kangasoja (University of Helsinki), and Mikale Leiman (University of Joensuu) for their comments.
-I would also like to thank Tiina evolution.'
-(Vygotsky, 1997b, 292).
-For Vygotsky, the concept of development does not include 'just evolutionary but also revolutionary changes, regression, gaps, zigzags, and conflicts.'
-(Vygotsky, 1997c, 221).

-Tonttila for comments and Greg Watson for the final language check.
+I would especially like to thank Ines Langemeyer (University of Bochum), Holbrook Mahn (University of New Mexico), Tiina Kontinen and Jonna Kangasoja (University of Helsinki), and Mikael Leiman (University of Joensuu) for their comments.
+I would also like to thank Tiina Tonttila for comments and Greg Watson for the final language check.